John Majhor

-John Majhor (28 November 1953 – 23 January 2007) was a radio and television host, most noted for his work in Toronto, Ontario, Canada.
+Walter John Majhor (28 November 1953 – 23 January 2007) was a radio and television host, most noted for his work in Toronto, Ontario, Canada.

 Early years

-Walter John Majhor was born in San Bernardino, California and grew up in various Mid-West states.
+Majhor was born in San Bernardino, California and grew up in various Mid-West states.
 He graduated from Sturgis Brown High School in Sturgis, South Dakota and attended the University of South Dakota in Vermillion, South Dakota.
 His radio days began at a small station in Vermillion.
 He worked for KKLS in Rapid City, South Dakota and WAPE in Jacksonville, Florida before heading north to Canada.

 Radio and television career

 He is best known for his work in Toronto with various radio and television stations, beginning in 1975 at 1050 CHUM.
 His television work included one of the first Canadian music video programs, Toronto Rocks.

-He remained in Toronto during the 1980s and 1990s except for a stint hosting a radio programme in Los Angeles from 1987 to 1990, Then from 1990 to 1993, he became the first lead anchor of E Entertainment Television, and the internationally syndicated late night show After Hours, in which he and Heidi Bohay travelled the world, interviewing top level celebrities.
+He remained in Toronto during the 1980s and 1990s except for a stint hosting a radio program in Los Angeles from 1987 to 1990, Then from 1990 to 1993, he became the first lead anchor of E Entertainment Television, and the internationally syndicated late night show After Hours, in which he and Heidi Bohay travelled the world, interviewing top level celebrities.
 He was the morning man at EZ Rock 97.3 and another stint at CFRB.
-He was host of the Prime (Canada) show Bon Voyage,(1999) Citytv's Lunch Television and CFMT's Video Singles.
+He was host of the Prime (Canada) show Bon Voyage (1999), Citytv's Lunch Television and CFMT's Video Singles.
 In his later years, he became the program director and afternoon DJ at 105.5 The Bridge in Charleston, South Carolina.